The Curve modifier provides a simple but efficient method of deforming a mesh along a curve object.

-The Curve Modifier works on a (global) dominant axis, X, Y, or Z. This means that when you move your mesh in the dominant direction (by default, the X-axis), the mesh will traverse along the curve.
+It works on a (global) dominant axis, X, Y, or Z. This means that when you move your mesh in the dominant direction (by default, the X axis), the mesh will traverse along the curve, as if it was a train following and deforming along rails.
 Moving the mesh perpendicularly to this axis, the object will move closer or further away from the curve.

-When you move the object beyond the curve endings the object will continue to deform based on the direction vector of the curve endings.
+When you move the object beyond the curve’s ends, the object will continue to deform based on the direction vector at those ends.

 If the curve is 3D, the Tilt value of its control points will be used to twist the deformed object.
-In the Path/Curve-Deform are options that influence the modifier.under
+And the Radius property controls the size of the object as well.
+Those options are in the Shape panel, under Path/Curve-Deform.

 - Vertex Group

 If set, restrict the effect to the only vertices in that vertex group.

 Inverts the influence of the selected vertex group, meaning that the group now represents vertices that will not be deformed by the modifier.